 The relative ease of production allowed large numbers of the M4 to be manufactured, and significant investment in tank recovery and repair units allowed disabled vehicles to be repaired and returned to service quickly.
 These factors combined to give the Allies numerical superiority in most battles, and many infantry divisions were provided with M4s and tank destroyers

 This particular 1:32 scale diecast replica of the famed US M4(75) Sherman medium tank with a VVSS suspension that was attached to the 753rd Tank Battalion, then deployed to Italy during 1944.
 Comes with bonus Ford GAA V-8 engine.
-Back Order!
+Sold Out!

 Dimensions: